Improve your interpersonal communication skills

 From phone calls to emails to Slack messages—like it or not, none of us would be able to do our jobs without interpersonal communication skills.

 And while you probably don’t give it much thought on a regular basis, the fact is, you’re using interpersonal communication every day on the job.
-So, it’d be wise to master it to do your best work.
+So, it’d be wise to master this key life skill so you can do your best work and improve relationships in your personal life.

 Table of contents

-What are the 4 types of interpersonal communication?
+What are the 4 types of interpersonal communication styles?

 Become a master of interpersonal communication

-What are the 4 types of interpersonal communication?
+What are the 4 types of interpersonal communication styles?

 Oral communication is anything involving speaking, from the words you choose to your tone of voice when you say them.
 This type of interpersonal communication probably gets the most attention in the workplace.

-Oral communication is vital to your work and can even make you more likeable.
+Verbal communication skills are vital to your work and can even make you more likable.
 In one study, researchers Juliana Schroeder and Nicholas Epley found that employers and recruiters were more likely to want to hire a job candidate when they listened to an audio recording of the candidate’s pitch rather than when they read or watched it.
 This suggests that voice alone has the power to persuade.

 Examples of oral communication